nebari-dev/nebari-docs/docs/docs/community/nebari-tests.md

 ## Automated CI tests with Cypress

 We use [Cypress](https://www.cypress.io/) to automate Nebari testing within a web browser environment.
+Cypress is an open source test automation tool for interactive web applications.
+We use it to test everything from the authentication process to JupyterHub integrations like Grafana monitoring.

 It's integrated into the GitHub Actions `tests.yaml` workflow in the `nebari-dev/nebari` repository.
 You can also run it locally.